-People who bought the microphone say that it has clean, clear audio, great response, and effective noise rejection.
+People who have bought the microphone attest to the fact that it has a clean and clear audio, great response, as well as effective noise rejection.

-All the things you want to hear from a microphone.
-In fact, one customer went ahead to compare this with the Shure SM58 and said they would pick this over the Shure any day.
+This is basically all you need from a microphone.
+In fact, one customer went ahead to compare this product with the Shure SM58, stressing he would pick it over the Shure SM58 any day.

-Apart from its price, people especially love this because of its durability.
-One of these would definitely last you a very long time, which reduces the cost of replacing your mics.
+Apart from its price, people love it especially because of its durability.
+One of these devices will last you a very long time.
+This sorts out the possibility of replacing your mic sooner than expected.

 Furthermore, you get this quality without so much effort in EQing.